thu105/NimGame/README.md

       * Send "200 "+firstPlayer to player2
       * Send "200 "+secondPlayer to player1
       * print firstPlayer+" was paired with "+secondPlayer+"."
-      * Create a new NimGame called game
+      * Create a new NimBoard called board
-      * Send game.toString() to player1
+      * Send board.toString() to player1
-      * Send game.toString() to player2
+      * Send board.toString() to player2
-      * Create a new GameMatch called match with player1, player2, and game
+      * Create a new GameMatch called match with player1, player2, and board
       * Add match into matches list
       * start new thread of ClientHandler passing in Socket player1 and the matches list
       * run the thread

 * ClientHandler
   * Member variables: Socket sender, Socket receiver, NimBoard board, GameMatch match, ArrayList\<GameMatch> matches
   * Constructor: ClientHandler(Socket connectionSock, ArrayList\<GameMatch> matches)